Freeman Dre and the Kitchen Party

-Freeman Dre and the Kitchen Party is a Folk Rock band from Toronto, Canada.
+Freeman Dre and the Kitchen Party is a folk rock band from Toronto, Canada.

 Background

 Freeman Dre and the Kitchen Party is helmed by bandleader and singer-songwriter Andre (Dre) Flak.
 The origins of the band come from house parties where Dre and Lonny would play music in Dre's kitchen.
 The name "Kitchen Party" came from these parties, in the spirit of an east coast Kitchen Party or traditional Céilidh.
 The Kitchen Party is also a member of Fedora Upside Down, a musical collective begun by Dre and Mark Marczyk of The Lemon Bucket Orkestra.
 Fedora Upside Down has been described as a "motley assortment of cultural ambassadors" who spend "the summer taking over the city’s streets, parks, restaurants and bars with lively music and raucous dance parties."

+In early 2023, Dre suffered a severe brain injury and now draws inspiration from his recovery when writing music.

 Red Door, Second Floor

 In 2010, the band released their debut album Red Door, Second Floor.
 The name of the album referred to Dre's Parkdale apartment.
 The album was produced by John Critchley and was met with favorable reviews.
-The album had rotation in Canada and in Britain on BBC radio.
+The album had rotation in Canada and in Britain on BBC Radio.

 Freeman Dre won "Best Songwriter" in the 2010 Now magazine "Best of Toronto Reader's Poll".